aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 However, unsigned executables can trigger antivirus, heuristic, or SmartScreen warnings, especially when they collect system and network information.

-For this reason, the public GitHub version provides the readable PowerShell script instead of publishing the unsigned `.exe`.
+For this reason, the public GitHub version provides the readable PowerShell script (`it-diagnostic-tool.ps1`) instead of publishing the unsigned executable (`IT-Diagnostic-Tool.exe`).

 ---